RAF Hethel: Current use

 For a number of years Nissen hut buildings were used to house many families awaiting re-housing under the post-war building programme.
-Forehoe & Henstead R D C also used part of the area as a store depot.
+Forehoe & Henstead R D C [Rural District Council?] also used part of the area as a store depot.
 This would have been during the 1950s era and this was a number of years before the Lotus Factory arrived.
 With the end of military control, Hethel found a new life in civilian hands becoming the manufacturing and testing site for Lotus Cars.
 The location of the factory is on the old technical site and the manufacture of vehicles, originally started in the old hangars and workshops, now takes place in several modern buildings.
 Lotus utilizes parts of the airfield perimeter track and lengths of the main runway as a testing track.

 Very little remains of any buildings on the dispersed sites around Hethel Wood; the only thing of real interest being a former gymnasium which became a chapel.
 On the end wall of this chapel, behind where the altar formerly stood, is a crucifix painted by the American "Bud" Doyle who was assistant to the Roman Catholic chaplain, Father Beck.
 It was painted in early 1944 and remains in good condition.
 The chapel has recently undergone extensive restoration carried out by a group of volunteers with the full support of the landowner.
 The chapel is on private property.
 The former 2nd Air Division Headquarters at Ketteringham Hall lies just to the north of the airfield.
 Group Lotus use it for their headquarters.

 In June 1946 a memorial plaque was dedicated in Carleton Rode Church, in memory of 17 members of the 389th Bomb Group who were killed in a mid-air collision over the parish on 21 November 1944.
 A stained glass window in the church is also dedicated to the crew members killed in this collision.

 A Memorial Headstone is located in the Hethel Churchyard and the 389th Roll of Honor is housed inside Hethel Church.